mcekwonu/ExtensysPlots/README.md

 Please see the FAQ section for more information and troubleshooting.

 ## Using the Style
-<p>"originpro" is the main style from this repo.
-Whenever you want to use it, simply add the following to the top of your python script:</p>
+"originpro" is the main style from this repo.
+Whenever you want to use it, simply add the following to the top of your python script:
 ```python
 import matplotlib.pyplot as plt
 plt.style.use('originpro')